The Lessons of Gobekli Tepe

 Once again the patriarchal narrative trumps the rules of evidence, past experience and probability.

 The female figure has been likened to the Venus acceuillante figures found in neolithic north Africa.
-Sadly, since the one unambiguous human figure found at the site is so unimportant, we have been unable to find a photograph of it among many pictures of Gobekli Tepe online.
+Sadly, since the one unambiguous human figure found at the site is so unimportant in the eyes of patriarchal "scholarship", we have been unable to find a photograph of it among many pictures of Gobekli Tepe online.

 Many mysteries still surround Gobekli Tepe including the fact that 10,000 years ago, after at least a millennium and a half in use, the entire complex was buried, deliberately and all at once.